 In March, we celebrate Women’s History Month.
 Can you share your experiences working as a woman in tech in Japan?

 I worked for IBM Japan, which was quite advanced for gender diversity, for 28 years.
 When I joined IBM as a new graduate, I was a Sales Representative.
 At that time, women salespeople were very rare in the IT industry in Japan.
 I faced several challenges at first.
-But I continued in the sales role and built my career at IBM, where I had a lot of female seniors and colleagues.
+But I continued in the sales role and built my career at IBM, where I had a lot of women seniors and colleagues.

 As a manager, how do you approach remote work with your team?